kubernetes-sigs/cluster-api/docs/book/src/reference/glossary.md

 ### Horizontal Scaling

-The ability to add more machines based on policy and well defined metrics.
+The ability to add more machines based on policy and well-defined metrics.
 For example, add a machine to a cluster when CPU load average > (X) for a period of time (Y).

 ### Host